FAQ's

 Pigments that contain Titanium Di-Oxide (White) in the formulation, are always heavier than others, meaning they will fill less volume in the jars.

-Jars that commonly appear as less include: Pure White, Snow White, Mercury, Turquoise Seas & Beach Sand.
+Example of jars that commonly appear less full include: Pure White, Snow White, Mercury, Turquoise Seas, Beach Sand & Pastel Like colours.

 Both the Part A Resin and Part B Hardener have different densities which means that both parts have different weights.